Best free online form builders for Notion

 • Commotion: An all-in-one solution for creating Notion forms and websites.

-• NoteForms: If you want to more flexibility to add a Notion database directly from your form builder or use an existing one.
+• NoteForms: If you want more flexibility to add a Notion database directly from your form builder or use an existing one.

 Why use a form builder for Notion?